nbeaver/why-linux-is-better/why-linux-is-better.rst

 For example, Microsoft did not implement `User Account Control`_ until Windows Vista was released, despite the well-known security problems intrinsic to `using an operating system as administrator`_ all the time.

+..
+TODO: find a better link than Wikipedia.

 .. _tightly coupled: http://en.wikipedia.org/wiki/Window_manager#Microsoft_Windows
 .. _User Account Control: http://technet.microsoft.com/en-us/magazine/2007.06.uac.aspx
 .. _using an operating system as administrator: http://askubuntu.com/questions/16178/why-is-it-bad-to-login-as-root